seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The man is innocent.

 **CLEOPATRA**
-Some innocents ’scape not the thunderbolt.
+Some innocents 'scape not the thunderbolt.
 Melt Egypt into Nile! and kindly creatures
 Turn all to serpents!
 Call the slave again:
 Though I am mad, I will not bite him: call.